 Solar energy systems convert sunlight into electricity.
 When you have solar panels on your commercial property, you will purchase less electricity from us because you are producing some—or all—of the energy your business needs.
-When you generate more electricity than you need, City Light compensates you for the excess power your system provides to the electrical grid.
+When you generate more electricity than you need, City Light credits you for the excess power your system provides to the electrical grid.

 Benefits of Adding Solar to Your Business